-Check out our review on the Cozywoggle!
-It’s definitely a car seat coat!
+The Cozywoggle is a coat designed for the car.
 It unzips in all the right spots and was made specifically to be safe to wear in car seats.
-It’s a great winter option.

 Want something that does double duty and keeps kids warm in the winter and cool in the summer?
-This amazing product connects to the vehicle’s air vents and helps keep even the smallest occupants comfortable.
-Check out our review on the Noggle!
+The Noggle connects to the vehicle’s air vents and helps keep even the smallest occupants comfortable.

 There are many ways to safely and warmly transport children in car seats during the winter.
 Like so many parts of parenting, there is no one best option for all families.
 As long as you don’t introduce extra slack under the harness or seat belt, kids will be safe and warm all winter long.